 If the above terminology confuses you, you’re not alone.
-In simplest terms, the reason that publishing has become so accessible over the past few years is that digital printing technology (computer technology) has advanced sufficiently that we are now able to print single copies of books on high quality digital (commercial-grade laser – or fancy photocopier) printers.
-Gone are the days of having to invest thousands of dollars to print thousands of books that end up in boxes in your basement.
+In simplest terms, the reason that publishing has become so accessible over the past few years is that digital printing technology (computer technology) has advanced sufficiently that we are now able to print single copies of books on high quality digital printers (“think ‘fancy photocopier’”).
+Gone are the days of having to invest thousands of dollars to print enough books to warrant using a traditional printer.

-Books covers may need to be coated with either plastic laminate or UV coating (a brushed-on product) to prevent the cracking of solid inks along the spine and folds of digitally-printed books.
-If we feel it is important to consider using these products, we may advise you to consider this extra step.
+Books covers may need to be coated with either laminate or UV coating (a sprayed-on product) to prevent the cracking of solid inks along the spine and folds of digitally-printed books.
+Virtually all book printers use one or the other product.

 Webb Publishing is pleased to provide quotes on both soft cover and hard cover book-binding.
 We will attempt to explain the most common varieties of binding available.

 The term ‘perfect-bound’ refers to the soft-cover book that is known in the industry as a ‘quality trade paperback’.
 It is a thicker white paper that is scored and hot-glued to the spine of the book.
 These are not the old-school ‘paperbacks’ that crammed lightweight buff-coloured paper between an easily-torn cover.
 Perfect binding is the most common form of binding today, with probably 95% of all Webb Publishing titles using this technique.
 The minimum number of pages required to perfect-bind a book is approximately 60 pages.

 Coil-binding is a terrific way to get a book to lie flat.
 Often used for cookbooks, manuals, and calendars, coil-binding is a good alternative for books with a lower page-count.
 The binding materials comes in a variety of colours, in both plastic and metal, and looks professional when used in the right circumstances.